ruslanmv/webclone/TRANSFORMATION_SUMMARY.md

 ## 📝 Conclusion

-WebMirror has been completely transformed from a basic experimental script into a **world-class, production-ready, open-source website cloning engine** with:
+WebClone has been completely transformed from a basic experimental script into a **world-class, production-ready, open-source website cloning engine** with:

 ✅ **Professional quality** throughout
 ✅ **Multiple interfaces** for all users